-This booklet clearly outlines exactly what your child needs to be able to do to succeed at secondary school (‘key tasks for students’) and provides as many practical tips and ideas as we could cram in to help you to help them develop the skills for success (‘tips for parents/carers’).
+This booklet clearly outlines exactly what your child needs to be able to do to succeed at secondary school (‘key tasks for students’) and provides as many practical tips and ideas as we could cram in to help you to help them develop the skills for success (‘tips for parents and carers’).

-The suggestions in the booklet are practical, down to earth and have all been used by real parents/carers with busy lives.
+The suggestions in the booklet are practical, down to earth and have all been used by real parents and carers with busy lives.
 You do not need to be an ‘expert’ or devote your life to your child’s schooling to help your child to get it right.

 Time spent early on establishing habits of work and independence is an investment that will save endless time, battles and heartache in the long run.
 The habits and routines that young people develop in year 7 are those that will stay with them throughout their secondary schooling and often throughout their working lives.
 It is worth the effort of getting it right to start with (so much easier than putting things right when they have gone wrong).
 If you can help your child to do this, you will really be making a difference.
 There is a wide range of information that you and your child might like to explore on our website and twitter pages @bidks3_

 Miss Copley, Assistant Headteacher Outreach, Partnership and Community, will have probably met your child already.
 Miss Copley has been and will continue to coordinate all of the activities in the run up to the start in September.
 Please see below the three documents that have been shared with you by your child’s current primary school.

 Student Passport: this is used as the first stepping stone in getting to know you so take care in completing this.